fermyon/developer/content/spin/v2/install.md

 Python:

-> Historic: You may have see a `py2wasm` plugin in your travels.
-Please note, `py2wasm` (an experiment to build a Spin Python SDK using CPython, Wizer, and PyO3) has since been replaced by `componentize-py`.
+> Historic: You may have seen a `py2wasm` plugin in your travels.
+Please note, `py2wasm` has since been replaced by `componentize-py`.

 The process of getting your system ready to write Wasm-powered Python applications, using `componentize-py` is as follows: